 Status of This Document

-This document provides information to the Grid, Distributed Systems and Cloud Computing community about WS-Agreement Negotiation (version 1.0).
-It describes WS-Agreement Negotiation, an extension to the WS-Agreement Specification Version 1 (GFD.107).
+This document provides information to the Grid, Distributed Systems and Cloud Computing community about WS-Agreement Negotiation Version 1.0.
+It describes WS-Agreement Negotiation, an extension to the WS-Agreement Specification Version 1 (GFD.107 [GFD107]).
 Distribution is unlimited.

 Copyright Notice